MustafaKhan670093/MustafaKhan670093.github.io/_posts/2022-02-1-different-descent-algorithms.md

 ---
-title: Difference between BGD, SGDz and Mini-BGD
+title: What is the difference between batch gradient descent, stochastic gradient descent and mini-batch gradient descent?
 author: Mustafa Khan
 date: 2022-02-1
 category: Jekyll
 layout: post
 ---

-## What is the difference between batch gradient descent, stochastic gradient descent and mini-batch gradient descent?

 In all 3 cases, gradient descent is the algorithm used to update a model's weights.
 However, there are differences in how batches are made and how the update step is computed.
 Summary: